 We are registered with the FDA and subject to compliance with FDA quality system regulations.
-As a registered device manufacturer, we undergo regularly scheduled FDA quality system inspections, are subject to periodic inspections by state agencies and, if deemed necessary by the FDA, additional inspections may occur.
-We are also ISO registered and undergo annual quality system audits by a European agency.
-ADVANCE and DPNCheck are cleared for marketing within the United States, Canada and the European Union.
-DPNCheck is also cleared for marketing in Japan, China and Mexico.
+As a registered device manufacturer, we undergo scheduled FDA quality system inspections, are subject to inspections by state agencies and, if deemed necessary by the FDA, additional inspections may occur.
+We are also ISO registered and undergo annual quality system audits for regulatory compliance by TÜV SÜD.
+ADVANCE and DPNCheck are cleared for marketing within the United States and Canada.
+DPNCheck is also cleared for marketing in Japan and China.
 Quell is authorized for marketing in the United States.